DreamPurchaseZnz/English_learning/words about life2.md

 I'll had no occasion to visit him recently
 I've met him on several occasions
 I enjoy the occasional glass of wine
+Please state your name, age and occupation below the bed seems to occupy most of the room
+How much memory does the program occupy? a game that will occupy the kids for hours